google-github-actions/deploy-cloud-functions/README.md

 - `region`: (Optional) [Region](https://cloud.google.com/functions/docs/locations) in which the function should be deployed.
 Defaults to `us-central1`.

-- `env_vars`: (Optional) List of key-value pairs to set as environment variables in the format: `KEY1=VALUE1,KEY2=VALUE2`.
+- `env_vars`: (Optional) List of comma-seperated key-value pairs to set as environment variables in the format: `KEY1=VALUE1,KEY2=VALUE2`.
 All existing environment variables will be removed, even if this parameter is not passed.
 Keys or values that contain a separator must be escaped with a backslash (`\,`, `\\n`).
 All leading and trailing whitespace is trimmed.

 - `env_vars_file`: (Optional) Path to a local YAML file with definitions for all environment variables.
 An example env_vars_file can be found [here](tests/env-var-files/test.good.yaml).
 All existing environment variables will be removed, even if this parameter is not passed.
 If `env_vars` is also given, values in `env_vars` take precedence over these values.